CarterPerez-dev/angela-cli/MD/MDHelpers/context.md

 **File: `angela/execution/rollback.py`**
 This file, `angela/execution/rollback.py`, implements a `RollbackManager` to provide undo functionality for file and directory operations performed by the Angela CLI, storing its state in `operation_history.json`.
 It defines an `OperationRecord` class to store details of each recorded action, including its type (e.g., "create_file", "delete_directory"), parameters, ISO-formatted timestamp, and the path to any created backup within the `BACKUP_DIR`.
 The manager loads this history on initialization and saves updates when `record_operation` is called after a filesystem action.
 The `rollback_operation` async method is central to the undo logic: based on the `operation_type` and `backup_path` from the selected `OperationRecord`, it reverses the original action, such as deleting a created file or restoring a deleted file/directory from its backup using `shutil` functions like `copy2` or `copytree`.
 Users can view recent undoable operations (formatted by `_get_operation_description`) via `get_recent_operations`, and upon successful rollback, the manager truncates the history to reflect the undone state.
 ---
-**File: `angela/monitoring/network_monitor.py`**
-`angela/monitoring/network_monitor.py` defines the `NetworkMonitor` class, responsible for proactively overseeing various network-related aspects such as local service availability, project dependency updates, and general internet connectivity.
-It utilizes `asyncio` to run concurrent monitoring tasks: `_monitor_local_services` periodically checks common service ports (e.g., 8000, 5432 using `socket.connect_ex` and `aiohttp` for HTTP checks), tailored by project type from `context_manager`.
-The `_monitor_dependency_updates` task checks for new versions of Python packages (via `pip list --outdated --format=json`) and Node.js packages (via `npm outdated --json`) relevant to the current project by running these as shell commands using the `_run_command` async helper.
-General network health is assessed by `_monitor_network_connectivity`, which attempts to resolve well-known domains using `asyncio.get_event_loop().getaddrinfo`.
-When issues or updates are detected, and a suggestion cooldown period managed by `_can_show_suggestion` and `_last_suggestion_time` has passed, the monitor uses `terminal_formatter.print_proactive_suggestion` to inform the user, enhancing Angela's proactive assistance capabilities.
 ---
 **File: `angela/safety/adaptive_confirmation.py`**
 `angela/safety/adaptive_confirmation.py` implements an intelligent user confirmation system that adapts its prompting behavior based on command risk, execution history, and user preferences.
 It leverages `prompt_toolkit`'s `yes_no_dialog` for interactive user consent and `rich` library components (`Console`, `Panel`, `Syntax`, `Table`) for presenting detailed, styled information, including command syntax, risk levels (using `CONFIRMATION_STYLES`), impact analysis, and previews.
 The core async function `get_adaptive_confirmation` determines whether to auto-execute a command by consulting `preferences_manager` (for trusted commands) and `history_manager` (for frequency/success rate), or to proceed with explicit user prompting.
 It tailors the confirmation UI: `_get_detailed_confirmation` is used for high/critical risk operations showing comprehensive details and impact tables, while `_get_simple_confirmation` provides a more concise prompt for lower risks; dry runs (`_show_dry_run_preview`) bypass confirmation entirely.
 After a successful execution of certain commands, `offer_command_learning` may prompt the user to add the command to their trusted list, further personalizing the safety behavior.